 In the self-assessment room students and SUM employees are free to study or test their skills in conducting CPR.

-In the future, it will be possible to introduce teaching with the aid of standardized patients or to organize objective structured clinical examinations (OSCEs).
+We introduced teaching with the aid of standardized patients and organize objective structured clinical examinations (OSCEs).